 Packaging needs to be reusable, biodegradable or compostable, and wasteful over-packaging when shipping draws criticism.
 The sales of reusable cutlery, straws, food boxes and produce bags are booming.
 As the entire food industry in Europe is moving away from single-use plastics, new solutions for to-go containers are emerging such as edible plates and cutlery.

 Home cleaning products are also going through a revival in order to remove the unnecessary – and heavy – shipping of mostly water to buyers.
-Instead, soluble tablets of cleaning products like YAW Hygiene and Blueland are the new love of forward-thinking consumers.
+Instead, soluble tablets of cleaning products like Plano and Blueland are the new love of forward-thinking consumers.

 So drop the extra plastic wrap for your t-shirts and switch to simpler, recycled cardboard boxes.
 Less is more now.